Refrigerator Power Consumption Calculator

 2. Don’t Open Refrigerant Doors Frequently

-I would prefer you to buy refrigerators will auto-closing doors so that even if you forget to close the door, it will close automatically.
+I would prefer you to buy refrigerators with auto-closing doors so that even if you forget to close the door, it will close automatically.

 3. Change Refrigerant As Per Manufacturer’s Schedule

-You need to change the refrigerant even though you may feel that you are getting enough cooling.
-The logic here is that all refrigerants lose their original properties over time and it has to do extra work to give you sufficient cooling.
+You need to change the refrigerant even though you may feel you are getting enough cooling.
+All refrigerants lose their original properties over time, and extra work must be done to give you sufficient cooling.

 4. Don’t Block Vent Holes

-A refrigerator compartment has multiple vent holes through which cool air passes.
-If you block those vent holes un-knowingly, your refrigerator may not cool properly or it will do extra work to give you sufficient cooling.
-Thus it consumes more power.
+A refrigerator compartment has multiple vent holes through which astonishing air passes.
+If you unknowingly block those vent holes, your refrigerator may not cool properly or will do extra work to provide sufficient cooling, consuming more power.

 5. Don’t Keep Hot Items Inside The Refrigerator